IndianTinker/indiantinker.github.io/about.md

 title: About
 ---

 Howdy!
 I am Rohit Gupta.
-I completed his undergraduate degree in Electrical Engineering from [Delhi Technological University](http://dce.edu), New Delhi, India.
+I completed my undergraduate degree in Electrical Engineering from [Delhi Technological University](http://dce.edu), New Delhi, India.
 I am Avid Maker and Do It Yourself (DIY) enthusiast.I am always fiddling with ”things” to bring sense to this entropic world.
 Back in college days i have even built and raced solar cars.
-I loves to blog about Technology, DIY,Travel and almost everything i feel.I am great fan of Iron Man.
+I love to blog about Technology, DIY,Travel and almost everything i feel.I am great fan of Iron Man.

 > see my [Arc Reactor](http://hackaday.io/project/792-ArcReactorX-) .